marinfotache/SQL-Queries-for-TPC-H/README.md

 For the query structure and the main vocabulary (used for defining the scenarios for query generation), see section [_query_template_and_parameters](https://github.com/marinfotache/SQL-Queries-for-TPC-H/tree/main/_query_template_and_parameters)

 ### Main scenarios for query generation
-Each query set is generated following a specific scenario which basically controls the query complexity.<br>
+Each query set is generated following a specific scenario which controls the query complexity.<br>
 For details, see section [_scenarios_for_query_generation](https://github.com/marinfotache/SQL-Queries-for-TPC-H/tree/main/_scenarios_for_query_generation)

 ### Resources: